 causes of certain diseases;

-causes of injuries and first aid rules;
+causes of injuries and rules of first aid;

 about the benefits of physical exercise for the harmonious development of a person;

-· Correction-developing: correction and development of pupils' cognitive processes (perception, thinking, memory, attention) based on the establishment of the relationship between the human body and the environment, the development of will in the adoption and implementation of healthy lifestyle components.
+· Correctional and developmental: correction and development among pupils cognitive processes(perception, thinking, memory, attention) based on establishing the relationship between the human body and the environment, developing the will in accepting and implementing the components of a healthy lifestyle.

-· Correctional and educational: the formation of a personality adapted to natural and social conditions, responsible for their own health and the health of other people, strengthening their physical health, striving to protect the immediate environment.
+· Correctional and educational: the formation of a personality adapted to natural and social conditions, responsible for their health and the health of other people, strengthening their physical health, striving to protect the immediate environment.

 Program consists of three blocks: